bbauska/JS-intermediate/README.md

 understanding and improve your skills as an intermediate JavaScript developer.

 Certainly!
-Let\'s delve deeper into **Advanced Data Types and Manipulation** in JavaScript, specifically focusing on Sets, Maps, and Symbols.
-Additionally, I\'ll provide guidance on how to use GitHub for managing your code and collaborating on projects related to these topics.
+Let's delve deeper into **Advanced Data Types and Manipulation** in JavaScript, specifically focusing on Sets, Maps, and Symbols.
+Additionally, I'll provide guidance on how to use GitHub for managing your code and collaborating on projects related to these topics.